The default SQL query is SELECT * FROM.

 You cannot view and edit data from an Oracle database that is of BLOB and RAW data type.

-You cannot view or edit data from any database data type that is mapped to Oracle BLOB and RAW data types.
+You cannot view or edit data from a data type of a database that is mapped to Oracle BLOB and RAW data types.